nmeri17/suphle-docs/src/docs/v1/modules/index.md

 `ModuleTwo`, above, is a simplistic interface in that it only deals with primitive types.
 Note that this is not always the case [in the real world](/docs/v1/database#Models-location).

 Usually, you'd want your module to be consumed directly from a coordinator in the dependent module instead of proxying calls to it using additional services.
 In this case, it'll be wise for the module's interface to extend `Suphle\Contracts\Modules\ControllerModule`.
 Suphle uses this measure to dissuade direct consumption of the implementation classes.
-Should you attempt to inject a random module interface into a coordinator, as with [any other *unknown* class](/docs/v1/service-coordinators#Permitted-dependencies), it will throw a `Suphle\Exception\Explosives\Generic\UnacceptableDependency` exception.
+Should you attempt to inject a random module interface into a coordinator, as with [any other *unknown* class](/docs/v1/service-coordinators#Permitted-dependencies), it will throw a `Suphle\Exception\Explosives\DevError\UnacceptableDependency` exception.

 #### Integrating module interfaces